tereehn/Logger/readme.md

 ```

 ## Multithreading
-For demonstration purposes of multithreaded logging.
-Let's create multiple LoggingThread objects, which will produce random messages and try writing them to file.
-Methods are synchronized to avoid race conditions.
-To avoid inconsistencies when multiple threads write to one file, write to file is provided by one thread (WritingThread).
+For the purpose of demonstrating multithreaded logging, let's create multiple LoggingThread objects.
+These objects will generate random messages and attempt to write them to a file.
+The methods are synchronized to prevent race conditions.
+To ensure consistency when multiple threads write to the same file, a single thread (WritingThread) is responsible for writing to the file.

 ```java
 LoggingThread x1 = new LoggingThread("1", logger, 4);